Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Blockwise skew-product representation for WF diffusions

-where $X_h^K$ is a $K$-type WF diffusion with symmetric mutation with rates $\theta_h/(2K)$.
 Informally, the $HK$ types are marked with $H$ labels, each marking $K$ types; $W^K$ drives the evolution of the masses assigned to each group of types with the same mark, while $\Xtau^K_h$ describes the evolution of the relative frequencies within the group of types with mark $h$.
 The appearance of the random time scale $(\ref{eq:randtscale})$ can be related to the following heuristic observation.
 As it is well known, a WF diffusion models the evolution of the type frequencies in an ideally infinite population under the assumption that, at each generation, each individual of the next generation chooses its parent at random from the current generation.
 Then, at each generation, a parent will be chosen from types with mark $h$ with probability $W^K_h$ and we will have to wait on average for an interval of length $1/W^K_h$ until a parent with mark $h$ is chosen.
-Therefore changes in the relative frequencies of types with mark $h$ will occurr on the time scale $\int_0^t\big(1/W^K_h(s)\big)ds$.
+Therefore changes in the relative frequencies of types with mark $h$ will occur on the time scale $\int_0^t\big(1/W^K_h(s)\big)ds$.

 The number of marks $H$ will be fixed throughout the paper, hence typically dropped as a superscript or subscript unless needed for clarity, whereas the number of types with the same mark, $K$, is kept fixed in this section but later will be let diverge to infinity.